anzmest/nationalmap/README.md

 *webapps/geonetwork/apps/nationalmap (or web/geonetwork/apps/nationalmap for jetty)*

+- to start the national map server side:

+#.
+Install varnish, the http accelerator daemon (eg. on ubuntu: apt-get install varnish)
-- to start the national map server side, execute the script run_server.sh using the port number you configured for the client side.
+#.
+Execute the script run_server.sh (in the directory above) using the port number you configured for the client side.

 It is possible to run the nationalmap server side outside of the directory in which it is installed GeoNetwork.
 If you want to do this then you will need to copy the nationalmap directory out of the